geeofree/geeofree/src/notes/aws/cloud-essentials/2-CloudPractitionerEssentials.md

 Serverless compute engine for containers; handles the infrastructure that uses containerization to run applications such that customers can focus only on the features.

+# Module 3: Global Infrastructure

+## Regions and Availability Zones

+### Regions

+A geographical area that contains AWS resources.

+When selecting a Region make sure to consider the following:

+1. Compliance with data governance and legal requirements
+2. Proximity to customers
+3. Available services within a Region.
+4. Pricing.

+### Availability Zones

+A single or group of data centers within a Region.

+## Edge Locations

+Are sites that provide CDNs (AWS CloudFront) and DNS (AWS Route 53) services.

+## Provisioning AWS Services

+There are several different ways to provision AWS services, namely:

+### AWS Management Console (Web)

+A web-based application that allows users to view, configure, and use different AWS services in the browser.

+### AWS Command Line Interface (CLI)

+A CLI application to provision AWS services.
+Best option if using shell scripts is preferred to automate provisioning.

+### AWS Software Development Kit (SDK)

+A software library that integrates with AWS services.
+Best option if using programming languages is preferred.

+### AWS Beanstalk

+An AWS service that takes in an application code and some configuration which will then automaticaly provision the infrastructure that the application will run on.

+### AWS CloudFormation

+An Infrastructure as Code (IaC) service: provisioning is done by defining them in a config file (YAML).